lyg1597/multi_agent_verification/readme.txt

 The link to the source code git repository for Swerve is: https://github.com/lyg1597/multi_agent_verification/tree/hscc_artifact

+The artifact is a virtual machine runs in VirtualBox.
+To run the virtual machine, the Oracle VM VirtualBox Extension Pack is required.

 Swerve with its source codes is provided with this VM.
 There is no tool or library that should be downloaded before usage, and all tools can be used in this VM without an internet connection.
 The root password of the VM is HSCC2022.

 ###########################